 Enclosing an envelope for payment is also a good idea.
 If you can include postage on the payment envelope, that is better.
 The easier you make it for the customer to make the payment, the better your chances are of getting paid.

-Michelle Dunn helps companies that want to have customers that pay on time or early, she works with companies that are struggling with customers that pay late or don’t pay.
-Michelle has over 21 years experience in credit & debt collection, is the author of “Become the Squeaky Wheel, a credit & collections guide for everyone” and many other books and possesses a depth of knowledge and a whole tool kit of products and services that can make a big difference for your company.
+Michelle Dunn helps companies encourage customers to pay on time or early.
+She works with companies that are struggling with customers that pay late or not at all.
+Michelle has over 21 years experience in credit and debt collection and is the author of “Become the Squeaky Wheel: A Credit & Collections Guide for Everyone” and many other books, She possesses a depth of knowledge and a toolkit of products and services that can make a difference for your company.